The-Epic/docs/docs/simplechatgames/commands.md

 ## Skip

 The skip command (`/cg skip`) grants you the ability to bypass the current question and reveal its answer in the chat.
-Subsequently, the plugin will automatically present a new random question from the available game pool.
+Once ran, the plugin will automatically send a new random question from the available games.